Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Contact us about

-The real sensor detects teeth on a gear, with one or two missing teeth to provide a Top Dead Center reference mark.
+A crank sensor detects teeth on a gear, typically with one or two missing teeth to provide a Top Dead Center reference mark.
 To simulate this, the basic approach is to create an Arb wave file for the chosen tooth pattern... for example, a 25-tooth gear with one tooth missing (25-1) would be a train of 24 identical pulses plus a 25th zero-amplitude "pulse" of the same duration as a real pulse.

 Creating Pulse-Train Arbs gives step-by-step instructions on creating such an Arb file.
 The example file is included with Daqarta as Crank25-1.DQA for you to experiment with.